yscoder/Calendar/README.md

     // Starting today: [new Date(), null] or [new Date()]
     selectedRang: null,

-    // display data when mouse enter
+    // display data when mouse hover
     // value: `[{ date: String || Date, value: object }, ... ]`
     // example: [ { date: '2016/1/1', value: 'A new Year'} ] or [ { date: new Date(), value: 'What to do'} ]
     data: null,